 - Some customers have reported playback problems and I/O errors with Transcend SDHC cards that are 8GB and larger.

 - BrightSign players do not support storage devices larger than 1TB.
-If your player is using firmware version 6.1.37 or earlier, it will only support storage devices up to 500GB in capacity.
+If your player is using firmware version 6.1.37 or earlier, it cannot support storage devices larger than 500GB.